Hussein Dey

-Hussein Dey (real name Hüseyin bin Hüseyin; 1765–1838; حسين داي) was the last Dey of the Deylik of Algiers.
+Hussein Dey also known as Hussein II (real name Hüseyin bin Hüseyin; 1765–1838; حسين داي) was the last Dey of the Regency of Algiers who ruled from 1818 until the invasion of Algiers in 1830.

 Early life

-He was born either in İzmir or Urla in the Ottoman Empire.
+Hussein Dey was born either in İzmir or Urla in the Ottoman Empire.
+The sources are not clear as to whether he was ethnically Turkish, descended from a local Greek Muslim family described as "Turks" in the generic, legal sense of 'Ottoman Muslim', or belonged to another Anatolian or Balkan Muslim ethnic group.
 He went to Istanbul and joined the Canoneers (Topçular in Turkish), and quickly rose to the rank of Odabaşı, but thanks to his character and rivalries, he was forced to flee the Ottoman Empire.
-He fled to the Deylik of Algiers, a country which was de facto independent from the Ottoman Empire, similar to the other countries of the Barbary Coast.
+He fled to the Regency of Algiers, a country which was de facto independent from the Ottoman Empire, similar to the other countries of the Barbary Coast.
 Algiers was well known for accepting fugitives of different countries.
 There, he joined the Odjak of Algiers and became a Janissary.
 In 1815 he was appointed Khodjet al-khil, a minister tasked with raising and commanding the cavalry of the Dey and raising taxes.
 He commanded the cavalry as a quick relief force during the bombardment of Algiers in 1816.

 In 1818 following the death of the previous Dey, the Divan of Algiers elected Hussein as the next ruler.

 Rule

 Husseyn Dey succeeded Ali V ben Ahmed as dey of Algiers in March 1818.
-He enacted some measures such as freeing hostages and ensuring freedom of religion for the Jews.
+He enacted some measures such as ensuring freedom of religion for the Jews.
+Under threat of renewed military action from the British, Husseyn Dey also freed European Christian slaves.

+In 1824 Hussein Dey expelled the British consul who was petitioning the Dey to renew the 1816 treaty signed by a previous Dey Omar Agha, following the 1816 bombardment of Algiers, designed to stop the practice of enslaving European Christians and to free the existing slaves.

+Following a short engagement the fleet British withdrew, though returned two weeks later, threatening to again bombard the town before the 1816 treaty was renewed.